ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 The next few years will be equally exciting, but I just want to linger in this moment&mdash;that in-between space as you turn the page to another chapter.
 _Padayon!_

 <!-- colored matriculation picture!! -->

 [^1]: There are many people in Ai2 who helped me of course: Yanai, Valentina, Faeze, Nathan, Kyle R., Sachin, Shashank, Harsh, Ashish, Hannah and Noah (and much more)!
 It does take a village.
 I'm also super thankful to Pradeep, Hanna, and Yizhong who drafted my recommendation letters!
+[^2]: I am also very lucky that my research area at Cambridge is in Multilingual NLP.
+This aligns neatly with my research interests and experience.
+I also hope that any advancements or techniques I discover in my main research project transfer to my life project of improving the state of Filipino NLP.

-[^2]: It's an interesting system: all students also apply to colleges that are akin to "houses" in Harry Potter.
+[^3]: It's an interesting system: all students also apply to colleges that are akin to "houses" in Harry Potter.
 I got into [Churchill](https://www.chu.cam.ac.uk/) which focuses on STEM and has the best (according to my research) accommodation.